oracle-livelabs/adb/shared/adb-speaks-human/agentic-select-ai/create-function-tool-for-email/create-function-and-tool-for-email.md

 ## Task 4: Update the Agent Team

-Add the new task into your agent team and ensure the team runs return update first and then generate an email.
+Add the new task into your agent team, which now includes the email generation tool as part of the `Handle_Product_Return_Task`.

 Update the Return\_Agency\_Team.